thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 git checkout labels_3
 ```

-Rebase the `labels_3` feature branch with the `master` branch.
+Rebase the current `labels_3` feature branch with the `master` branch.
 The branch should be up to date, but, again, you'll want to form this habit.

 ```shell
 git rebase master